-The well-stocked whisky shop has its own tasting area where you’ll be able to try a few samples to decide which bottle you’ll end up taking home with you and I have to say the Arran distillery is one of the most generous I’ve visited when it comes to dishing out tasters.
+The well-stocked whisky shop has its own tasting area where you’ll be able to try a few samples to decide which bottle you’ll end up taking home and I have to say the Arran distillery is one of the most generous I’ve visited when it comes to dishing out tasters.

-If you find yourself leaving the shop a little whisky-infused you’ll be pleased to know there’s a first-class cafe on site that serves quality local produce and if you’d like to learn about the whisky-making process there are regular tours that will take you around the entire facility.
+If you find yourself leaving the shop a little whisky-infused you’ll be pleased to know there’s a first-class café on site that serves quality local produce and if you’d like to learn about the whisky-making process there are regular tours that will take you around the entire facility.